Minxrod/PTC-EmkII/readme.txt

 - Sample 2: Partially working, some keys are not mapped.
 - Sample 3: Mostly working, a few keys are not mapped.
 - Sample 4: Partially working, RND is currently unseeded and always returns the same values.
-- Sample 5: Partially works, graphics are not accurate to original
+- Sample 5: Partially works, graphics are not completely accurate to original
 - Sample 6: Partially working, only the top screen is currently rendered.
 (No icon = no eraser)
 - Sample 7: Works.
 - Sample 8-12: Not working, require various unimplemented features.
+- Game 1: Works, but no music (unimplemented).
+- Game 2: Partially works, no music or animation yet (unimplemented).
+Might contain undiscovered bugs
+- Game 3: Works, sometimes?
+Runs slowly compared to original, needs more testing.
+- Game 4: Not working, requires unimplemented features.
+- Game 5: Not working, requires unimplemented features.

 = Features =
 - Console: Almost everything on the console should be working, issues only with INPUT and LINPUT.
 - Background: Basic operations should work, BGREAD and BGCOPY are not finished.
-- Sprites: Does not exist yet.
+- Sprites: Partial support; some visual elements are working, no collision implemented yet.
 - Graphics: Some basic operations should work, very unfinished.
-- Panel: Does not exist yet, nowhere near completion (likely will be built off of background and sprite support)
+- Panel: In progress.
 - Files: Only default graphics are currently loaded.
 - Sound: Beeps work aside from panpot, BGM is not implemented yet.
-- Input: Partial keyboard, WASD/Arrow controls.
+- Input: Buttons and keyboard work, experimental controller support.
+Controls can be changed from config/controls.txt, though it's not yet convenient.

 == Building ==